Saryo Tsuboichi Seicha Honpo

 |Regular holidays etc.||

-Mon for both seated and tea rooms (open if a holiday), year end-new year period, when Sakai City Museum is closed
+Monday for both seated and tea rooms (open if a holiday), year end-new year period, and when Sakai City Museum is closed

 Related Sightseeing Spots